 When a power transformer’s insulation system is overstressed –by thermal and/or electrical stresses – the oil and paper within the insulation undergo chemical degradation producing hydro-carbon gases as well as moisture that dissolve into the insulating oil.
 This over-stressing increasing the ageing process for the transformer, shortening its life, impacting its reliability, and – in some cases – can lead to a catastrophic failure.

-Dissolved Gas Analysis (DGA) is the process of sampling and analysing the insulting oil to detect gases that can indicate the existence a fault.
-The rate of change in these gas levels can then be used to determine pending or occuring faults, analyse the severity of these faults, and help prevent unplanned transformer outages.
+Dissolved Gas Analysis (DGA) is the process of sampling and analysing the insulating oil to detect gases that can indicate the existence of a fault.
+The rate of change in these gas levels can then be used to determine pending or occurring faults, analyse the severity of these faults, and help prevent unplanned transformer outages.

-CSE Uniserve partners with GE Kelman to offer portable “in field” multi-gas DGA units that offer high quality examination and analysis of electrical transformer oil contaminants and provide results in around 25 minutes.
-Maintenance teams can directly see the issue and make informed decisions on steps required.
+CSE Uniserve partners with GE Kelman to offer portable “in field” multi-gas DGA units that offer high-quality examination and analysis of electrical transformer oil contaminants and provide results in around 25 minutes.
+Maintenance teams can directly see the issue and make informed decisions on the steps required.

 Showing all 2 results

 Have a problem you need a solution to?
 Not sure which product is best for your needs?
 Just want to reach out?
 Simply fill in the form below, and a member of our Engineer Support team will be in contact within 24 hours to help you find a solution.